 CMPS has a approach Traditional (as opposed to Progressive approach).

 This includes a range of positions.
 A traditional approach might, for example, go as far as emphasizing the nuclear family and complete abstinence from sex before marriage.
 Alternatively, this approach might simply involve placing less emphasis on sex outside of the context of marriage and more emphasis on abstinence.
 Or finally, it might just involve focusing less on sex outside of the context of marriage.

-CMPS's approach to sex-ed: We do not teach sex education at the school but rather work with the parents to provide support for them while they educate their children on this topic at home.
+What CMPS says: We do not teach sex education at the school but rather work with the parents to provide support for them while they educate their children on this topic at home.